bytebunny/tma881_optimization/README.md

 - Average (from 10,000) elapsed time of row summation: 0.321366179 msec.
 - Average (from 10,000) elapsed time of column summation: 0.476664307 msec.

+### To-do list
+- [ ] Try to see from the assembly code how the sequencing is done in the row and column summation cases.